 As you can imagine, space is limited on a cruise ship.
 The lines do everything they can to pack as much as possible onboard, but there’s only so much room.
 That’s why if you sail larger vessels, you’ll find there is way more available to entertain you than on a smaller ship.

-For instance, Mardi Gras, Carnival’s largest ship, has a roller coaster.
+For instance, Mardi Gras, Celebration, and Jubilee, Carnival’s largest ships, have a roller coaster, waterpark, and sport court.
 Norwegian puts a go-kart track on its largest ships.
-Royal Caribbean features things like bumper cars and a water theatre on its biggest ships.
+Royal Caribbean features things like a full six-slide waterpark and a water theatre on its biggest ships.
 And it’s not just thrill rides.
 There are simply more attractions of all sorts on bigger ships.

 Now for some people, this may not be a big deal.
 They are on a cruise to relax, not to always be doing something.
 But for those who always like to be entertained — such as families with kids — then a larger ship with more to do is ideal.